Measuring Up: Enhancements for Analyzing Weather Data in Climate FieldView

 For more information on rainfall reporting and weather improvements in FieldView™, click here.

-Brad Colman is the Director of Weather Science at The Climate Corporation where he leads a team of researchers, including machine learners, statisticians, atmospheric scientists, and meteorologists.
+Brad Colman is the Director of Weather Science at Climate LLC where he leads a team of researchers, including machine learners, statisticians, atmospheric scientists, and meteorologists.
 This team is focused on delivering high quality weather information that helps farmers make confident decisions about their operations.